Universal-Connect-Project/ucw-app/README.md

 ## Publish to Docker

-To publish to DockerHub, first run `docker compose up`, then run
+__Publishing to DockerHub is automatic, and will happen when code is merged to `main`.__

+If you need to publish manually, you can do so with the following steps.

+First run `docker compose up --pull never`, to build the new images.

+Then run

-    `docker push universalconnectfoundation/ucw-app:v<version>`
+    docker push universalconnectfoundation/ucw-app:v<version>
-and
+and then

-    `docker push universalconnectfoundation/ucw-ui:v<version>`
+    docker push universalconnectfoundation/ucw-ui:v<version>

-You must be logged in to DockerHub, and a member of the UCP organization.

 `<version>` must mach the respective version listed in the `docker-compose.yaml` file.

+_NOTE: You must be logged in to DockerHub, and a member of the UCP organization._